BradleyChatha/jcli/README.md

 @Command("cat", "Displays the contents of a file.") struct CatCommand
 {
-    @CommandPositionalArg(0, "filePath", "The path to the file to display.")
+    @ArgPositional("filePath", "The path to the file to display.")
     File file;

     void onExecute()